What Seating Arrangements Reveal About a Meeting’s Culture

-In a recent article, two architects argue that the seating and structure of a country’s legislature reveal a lot about its culture and how decisions are made.
+In an article from a few months back, two architects argue that the seating and structure of a country’s legislature reveal a lot about its culture and how decisions are made.
 What do seating arrangements and room setups say about your events?

 Think back to your school days for a minute.
 What were the seating arrangements in your classrooms like?